jundalisay/foodrescue/content/_index.md

 {{< /expand >}}

 {{< expand "What are Pantrypoints?" >}}
-It's our record keeping tool for large medium to large food rescues.
+[Pantrypoints](https://pantrypoints.com) is our record keeping tool for large medium to large food rescues.
 We'll add info later.
 {{< /expand >}}